-In the summer of 2014, Centre is offering options for study around the world.
+In the summer of 2015, Centre is offering several options for study around the world.
 As we do each summer, we offer a program in Strasbourg that runs for three weeks immediately following Commencement.
-New this summer is a course in Florence, Italy, during the same time period.
+Other summer offerings include a program in Barbados, an archaeological dig in Israel, and more.

 Centre faculty will also lead students to Costa Rica and Turkey in Kentucky Institute for International Studies (K.I.I.S.) programs.
-And there are 23 additional K.I.I.S. programs in North and South America, Europe, Africa, and Asia.
+And there are more than 20 additional K.I.I.S. programs in North and South America, Europe, Africa, and Asia.

 France: Early Summer Strasbourg Program